Klondike Silver (CVE:KS) Stock Price Down 16.7% – Time to Sell?

 Shares of Klondike Silver Corp.
-(CVE:KS – Get Free Report) were down 16.7% during trading on Tuesday .
+(CVE:KS – Get Free Report) were down 16.7% on Wednesday .
 The company traded as low as C$0.03 and last traded at C$0.03.
 Approximately 256,809 shares traded hands during trading, a decline of 27% from the average daily volume of 350,966 shares.
 The stock had previously closed at C$0.03.

 Klondike Silver Stock Down 16.7%